 With that said, it’s worth knowing that the sales tax clocks in at a pretty steep 8.5%.
-Whereas Oregon doesn’t have a sales tax so it’s not uncommon for Vancouver residents to drive across the border for larger purchases like home equipment and appliances.
+Whereas Oregon doesn’t have a sales tax.
+As such, it’s not uncommon for Vancouver residents to drive to Oregon for larger purchases like home appliances.

 P.S.
 If you live in Vancouver but work in Portland (like tons of people) you will be subject to Oregon’s state income tax.
-Which means this perk of living in Vancouver won’t apply to you unless you telework.
-Speak to your HR department to get some clarity on this one.
+Which means this perk of living in Vancouver won’t apply to you unless you work from home.
+Needless to say, you’ll definitely want to chat to someone in your HR department on this one.